ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

 [way too slow](https://del.icio.us/url/1bb6ae4db9f129b3670c7ba1d1e85c5f).

-I can tag links with both Pocket and Pinboard, but I find it considerably easier with Pinboard which has been conceived with this mind from day one and offers far more tagging related features as you can see in this  **review** of Pinboard by Rhinofeed.
+I can tag links with both Pocket and Pinboard, but I find it considerably easier with Pinboard which has been conceived with this in mind from day one and offers far more tagging related features as you can see in this  **review** of Pinboard by Rhinofeed.